-A Junior Doctor at Birmingham and Solihull Mental Health Foundation Trust raised concerns with the Freedom to Speak Up Guardian in 2021 after their educational supervisor had unexpectedly left the trust.
+A Junior Doctor at Birmingham and Solihull Mental Health Foundation Trust raised concerns with the Freedom to Speak Up Guardian after their educational supervisor had unexpectedly left the trust.

 They said, “I was anxious about what the arrangements were going to be for the continuation of my supervision going forward.
 I was also worried about a shortage of consultant cover and feared that I would inadvertently have to step in and cover elements of the consultant’s role and responsibilities.”

 The Junior Doctor was aware that the trust was experiencing pressure due to vacancies.
 A locum consultant was due to start at some point to help fill this gap, but the Junior Doctor was still worried that they would end up taking on consultant responsibilities as it could take some time before a locum was in post.

 The Freedom to Speak Up Guardian said, “It was clear from our conversation that the Junior Doctor was totally committed to the patients and their placement with the trust.
 However, they were left feeling incredibly vulnerable due to these arrangements.
 This also posed a risk for patient care and in terms of clinical decision making so a more permanent solution was needed.”